ZhengTheElf/YoMoment_blog/README.md

 # BlogLifeChat

 Purpose and Goal:
-1. utilize technology for development purpose.
+Utilize technology for development purpose.

-technologies Used in this project :
+technologies Used in this project : front-end(Css-Semantic UI) back-end(NodeJS, express, database(MongoDB), Github)
-NodeJS, Express, SemanticUI, JQuery, npm, API, mongoDB, Github.

-Zheng can program on both:
-front-end(Css-SemanticUI)
-back-end(npm, express, database(MangoDB), Github)

 Project feature:
 1. post image and text
 2. edit image and text
 3. delete image and text
 4. user able to sign up, sign in and logout blog
-5. page will display current sign in user information
+5. page will display current login user information
 6. API - display time
 7. Chat - allow users who signed in to chat with each other on the side